Lossar/TDT05_colorization/README.md

 :------:|:-----:
 ![Original image](imgs/brown-Guernsey-cow-bw.png)|![Generated](imgs_out/deoldify/cow-colored.png)

 The model does a good job of coloring in the images, with little bleeding between image components.
 The colored image is somewhat desaturated compared to the original.
-The generated image was aquired through the use of this [Google Collab](https://colab.research.google.com/github/jantic/DeOldify/blob/master/ImageColorizerColab.ipynb) found in the [DeOldify GitHub repository](https://github.com/jantic/DeOldify)
+The generated image was acquired through the use of this [Google Collab](https://colab.research.google.com/github/jantic/DeOldify/blob/master/ImageColorizerColab.ipynb) found in the [DeOldify GitHub repository](https://github.com/jantic/DeOldify)

 ## Conclusion
 Being a problem that lends itself well to self-superivision, coloring of images does not have any competetive implementations that are not self-supervised.
 The current self-supervised methods are however quite impressive especially when paired with ideas from not fully self-supervised methods like GANs.
 However, even in those scenarios, we can see from the DeOldify example that the self-supervised portion is still key to achieve great results.